 Palmac ®, Palmsabun ® and Palmsurf ® are midstream products which mean that our products will be used by one or more players along the supply chain before it reaches the end consumer.
-The players who want to claim that their products are RSPO-certified need to take several steps

 As the manufacture of oleochemicals and its derivatives is highly versatile, the processes appear to be complicated and many Certifying Bodies, RSPO officials and customers find that difficult to understand.